Welcome to Dragonflies Class Page

 Miss Day will assess your child regularly using the Foundation Stage Profile which enables us to track your child’s development.
 Continual assessment is carried out on every pupil through observations, annotating their work, questioning and monitoring reading.
 Every week Miss Day and Miss Franklin will have 3 children as there key children.
 During this week they will write observations and take photos of your child progress which goes into their learning journeys.
 After this week Miss Day and Miss Franklin will invite you in to talk about your child progress (like a parents evening).
 This will happen 3 times throughout the year.

-Even if your child is not a key child during that week and they say/do something wonderful Miss Day and Miss Franklin will still add it to their learning journey.
+Even if your child is not a focus child during that week and they say/do something wonderful Miss Day and Miss Franklin will still add it to their learning journey.

 A Safe and Secure Place to Learn: Clear boundaries and rules are explored with the children so they understand why they are in place promoting confidence and security.
 ‘If a child feels security and love they can be happy.
 If a child is happy they can learn’.
 Willowcroft EYFS staff 2015.